 This beautiful village is well worth a stop.
 One big draw in Pakenham for Christmas movie fans is Cedar Hill Christmas Tree Farm, which has shown up in The Rooftop Christmas Tree (naturally), Christmas Festival of Ice, Christmas Scavenger Hunt and A Cheerful Christmas.
 In early 2020, the Mel Gibson movie The Fatman filmed in several Pakenham spots, including Mount Pakenham, Ski Hill Road, Carbine Road and the historic Pakenham Five Span Bridge.
-While there, don’t miss the gorgeous Pakenham General Store, one of the oldest general stores in Canada, or Fulton’s Pancake House and Sugarbush, which produces sweet treats as well its own line of maple spa products.
+While there, don’t miss the gorgeous Pakenham General Store, one of the oldest general stores in Canada, or Fulton's Sugar Bush and Maple Shop, which produces sweet treats as well its own line of maple spa products.

 So many holiday flicks have been filmed in the picturesque town of Almonte—known for its heritage stone mills on the Mississippi River—that it’s hard to keep track of them all.
 Here are a few of the Almonte locations featured in recent Christmas movies:

 - Baker Bob’s (Christmas Festival of Ice, Christmas Around the Corner)

 - Old Town Hall (Christmas Around the Corner, Christmas Scavenger Hunt)

 - North Market Café (Christmas Around the Corner)